sam543378/Data-Visualisation-In-Power-BI/README.md

 # Data Visualisation in PowerBI

+## 1. London Property Market Overview Dashboard

+**Overview**:

+This interactive dashboard visualizes key insights into the London property market, including:
+- Median sale and rent prices.
+- Property counts by tenure and bedroom type.
+- Historical trends in rent and sale prices.
+- Geographic distribution of property prices.

+**Highlights**:

+- Provides an intuitive understanding of market trends.
+- Filters for bedroom types and tenure to enable detailed analysis.
+- Maps for geographic insights on price distributions.

+**Use Case**:

+Ideal for real estate professionals, investors, and policymakers looking to analyze property trends and make informed decisions.
+__________________________
-## 1. Performance Report (Plant Co.
+## 2. Performance Report (Plant Co.
 Quantity, Sales, and Gross Profit 2023,2024)

 **Overview**: